 We named this initiative “Makom” because this word has several meanings which fit our goals.
 “Makom” means “place” – as in “every Jew should be able to find his place in our community.”
 It means “space” as in “we will make space for you if you want to join us here.”
 And lastly, “Makom” is one of the names of God.
 We refer to God as “HaMakom” when we’re comforting a mourner.
 The Maharal says that “Makom” is connected to the word“mekayem,” something that sustains and provides existence.
 Many of the people making this transition need both comfort and sustenance as they find their way in a community which is unfamiliar to them.

 Zeldy grew up in a very close and tight-knit chasidish community in Brooklyn.
-While there was a tremendous amount of warmth and chesed exemplified by her community, she yearned to find her spiritual individuality and gain a deeper emotional and intellectual understanding of G-d.
-With a background in sales and a passion for dance, Zeldy now teaches English at a large Yeshiva.
-She lives in North Jersey with her husband and three beautiful children.
+She yearned to find her spiritual individuality and gain a deeper emotional and intellectual understanding of G-d.
+Zeldy became a certified life coach in order to help others find the same happiness she was able to find on her journey.
+In her spare time, Zeldy loves to dance and exercise.
+Before Project Makom she taught children in a local Jewish school.
+Zeldy lives in North Jersey with her husband and four beautiful children.

 Allison Josephs is the founder and director of Jew in the City (of which Project Makom is an initative of) whose mission is to break down stereotypes about religious Jews and offer a humorous, meaningful look into Orthodox Judaism.
 Allison has been involved in the field of Jewish Outreach for over fifteen years, working at Partners in Torah, Sinai Retreats, and NCSY, and is the Partner in Torah mentor to actress Mayim Bialik.
 She was named one of NJOP’s Top Ten Jewish Influencers in 2012 and was one of the Jewish Week’s 36 under 36 in 2013.
 Allison has been quoted or written about in numerous publications, including The Wall Street Journal, CNN, The Daily Beast, Huffington Post, and Yahoo News.